turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 ### Layers of Abstraction

 One of the advantages of using methods is that we can build methods that operate at higher levels of abstraction than other methods.
+Abstraction is a practice where less complex functionality is exposed in an interface and more complex funtionality is suppressed.
 In some ways, this is like a pyramid where higher level methods rely on lower level methods to take care of the details.

 If we look at our `converter.rb` file, what we really want to do is take three numbers, print a welcome, and then print a message for each of those numbers.
 We can create a method that does exactly that.
 Bundling these more detailed methods into more abstract methods can help us to create more complex programs.